theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 * p118 for too long generating myths ~ we mostly ask the wrong questions
 * p147 Myth that foragers live in a state of infantile simplicity
 * p153 Myth of the "Agricultural Revolution"
-* p230 Myth ~ Retelling the oast as a "just so" story - makes present somehow inevitable
+* p230 Myth ~ Retelling the past as a "just so" story - makes present somehow inevitable
 * p240 myth about demiurgic, life-ding clay
 * p493 inquiring about origins of inequality means creating a myth - a fall from grace
 * p524 the lines between myth, history and science become blurred